Forest ecology: Community diversity and complexity

 Since trees can grow larger than other plant life-forms, there is the potential for a wide variety of forest structures (or physiognomies).
 The infinite number of possible spatial arrangements of trees of varying size and species makes for a highly intricate and diverse micro-environment in which environmental variables such as solar radiation, temperature, relative humidity, and wind speed can vary considerably over large and small distances.
 In addition, an important proportion of a forest ecosystem's biomass is often underground, where soil structure, water quality and quantity, and levels of various soil nutrients can vary greatly.
 Thus, forests are often highly heterogeneous environments compared to other terrestrial plant communities.
 This heterogeneity in turn can enable great biodiversity of species of both plants and animals.
 Some structures, such as tree ferns may be keystone species for a diverse range of other species.

 A number of factors within the forest affect biodiversity; primary factors enhancing wildlife abundance and biodiversity was the presence of diverse tree species within the forest and the absence of even aged timber management.
 For example, the wild turkey thrives when uneven heights and canopy variations exist and its numbers are diminished by even aged timber management.

-Forest management techniques that mimic natural disturbance events (variable retention forestry) can allow community diversity to recover rapidly for a variety of groups including beetles.
+Forest management techniques that mimic natural disturbance events (variable retention forestry) can allow community diversity to recover rapidly for a variety of groups, including beetles.

-Types of Forests Ecosystems
+Types of forest ecosystems

+Boreal forests

+The boreal forest, also referred to as the taiga is found at high polar latitudes around the globe.
+As one of the largest biomes, the taiga provides an exceptional amount of value to human populations including lumber and paper production.
+The biome is largely dominated by coniferous tree species that are able to handle the challenges of plant life in a subarctic climate.
+Dominant tree species is influenced by lumbering activities within plots of the boreal forest however, the most significant factor in forest composition is wildfires.
+Dominant boreal conifers include fir, pines and spruce dependent on the time elapsed since the last wildfire.
+Deciduous trees play an important role in boreal forests, mainly as successional species.
+Parts of the boreal forest are of mixed wood composition or entirely deciduous however these plots are only frequent at the southern border of the taiga.
+Common Deciduous species include birch, aspen, alder and willow.
+These species can sometimes be found in old growth coniferous forests as snags or stunted specimens of a transitional stage.